jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

   }
 }
 ```
+* Refresh the user index page.
+Now the table looks better.

 * Add the following content to the app/assets/javascripts/users.coffee file to allow the buttons for adding and removing fields in the search form:
 ```